 Australia Government and Media

 Government Influence on Media: The Media in Australia is divided into two types.
-First, is the commercial media that is privately owned and generally funded through advertising.
-However, Michelle Rowland an Australian Labor Party politician asserted “Australia’s level of media ownership concentration is already one of the highest in the world.”
-Her assertion was fact-checked by IFCN Fact checker The Conversation and the verdict was she was correct in her claim.
+The first is the commercial media that is privately owned and generally funded through advertising.
+However, Michelle Rowland, an Australian Labor Party politician, asserted, “Australia’s level of media ownership concentration is already one of the highest in the world.”
+Her assertion was fact-checked by IFCN Fact checker The Conversation, and the verdict was she was correct in her claim.

 |Top 5 Australia Media Sources by Web Rank|

 |Sydney Morning Herald|